 The larger the denominator the smaller the positive fraction.

-How are the numbers being written on our website: comma ',' is used as a thousands separator; point '.' used as a decimal separator; numbers rounded off to max.
+How are the numbers written: comma ',' used as a thousands separator; point '.' as a decimal separator; numbers rounded off to max.
 12 decimals (if the case).
-The set of the used symbols on our website: '/' the fraction bar; ÷ dividing; × multiplying; + plus (adding); - minus (subtracting); = equal; ≈ approximately equal.
+Used symbols: '/' the fraction bar; ÷ dividing; × multiplying; + plus (adding); - minus (subtracting); = equal; ≈ approximately equal.

 The latest common ordinary fractions compared and sorted in ascending order